Sarah Cloud - Executive Director

-Krista isaksen - Development Director
+Krista isaksen - Director of Operations and Development

 Krista began advocating for the environment at a young age.
 Her love of wild spaces eventually led her to the Redwood coast, where she earned her Bachelors in Writing from Humboldt State University.
 She then worked in marketing and program support in both the nonprofit and for-profit sector while living in and exploring Northern New Mexico.
 Krista is happy to now call the Pacific Northwest home.
 She takes every opportunity to get outdoors and looks forward to many days spent swimming in rivers.

-Wesley Noone - Water Quality Technician
+Wesley Noone - Water Quality Coordinator

 Wesley’s interest in streams began at the age of 16 when his grandpa purchased his first Sage fly fishing rod.
 Since that moment forward he has spent countless hours around Central Oregon trying to hook fish in every pool, undercut, and riffle that the Deschutes River has to offer.
 During his time in Central Oregon Wes has worked with community groups including 350 Deschutes, the Oregon League of Conservation Voters, the Central Oregon Community College Garden Club, and the OSU Cascades Natural Sciences Club.
 Having earned a Bachelor’s of Science in Biology from OSU Cascades in 2018, Wes is excited to contribute his knowledge of living organisms and their connections to the physical world.